Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-estimated-ccu-limits.md

 At the time of writing this document, app servers are more resource demanding than stream servers (except possibly in cases of high video/screen sharing usage).
 You may be able to use a smaller instance type for stream servers and maintain relative similar CCU numbers.

 ### How do I increase the max user cap in a room?
-From the admin panel, server admins can adjust **Default room size** and **Maximum room size** under "Setup-> App Settings-> Rooms". for rooms created on your Hubs Cloud instance.
+From the admin panel, server admins can adjust **Default room size** and **Maximum room size** under "Setup-> App Settings-> Rooms".
 Room admins may adjust **Room Size** under "Room Settings" to within that range.
 This only affects the maximum number of users allowed "in-room" and does not currently limit "in-lobby" users.